maciejewiczow/rpi-wifi-config/README.md

 ```

 Try to connect to one of networks saved in a `/example/file.json` file, if not possible start open access point named `Configure me`
-with captive portal that uses the template `page.html` as the main page, passing values `val1` and `val2` to be the template.
+with captive portal that uses the template `page.html` as the main page, passing values `val1` and `val2` to the template.
 Finally print the acquired ip address.
 ```py
 import uasyncio